Practical and specific

 Articles are written around real scenes: the front door, the sidewalk, the crate, the food bowl, the couch, the window, the child reaching toward a chew, or the puppy biting during evening chaos.

 We do not recommend intimidation, shock collars, prong corrections, alpha rolls, leash jerks, or punishment for growling.
-Guides prioritize management, reinforcement, distance, choice, body language, and professional support when risk is present.
+Guides prioritize calmer setups, rewards, distance, choice, reading the dog in front of you, and hands-on help when risk is present.

 Medical and professional limits